harrychanhoyin95/hacker-news-demo/README.md

 # Hacker News Demo

-A demo Hacker News Demo is a website that i
+A demo Hacker News Demo is a website that crawls Hacker News data.

 ## Guide
 - [Bootstrapping](#bootstrapping)